 Ref Initials Organisation Document name Paragraph Policy Comments Suggested modifications Officer Response 202.22 RM Bedworth & District Horticultural Council Nuneaton & Bedworth Open Space Strategy 7.4 7.4 Nuneaton & Bedworth Open Space Strategy identifies 23 council owned sites across the borough, each of which form an integral part of the strategic network of green space.
 It states that these sites should meet the following criteria, to be detailed within the Allotments Strategy; Provided to a minimum standard.
 Self-managed.
 Provided in sufficient numbers across the borough.
 Provided in the right locations.
 Support of Management Groups.
 7.4 What if any progress has been made towards the following:-Provision of a minimum standard Provision of sufficient numbers across the borough.
-Provision in the right locations.
-Support of management Groups.
-First impressions are that none of this has been achieved.
+Frovision of sufficient numbers across the borough.
 The Council's Open Space Team deal with the Open space Strategy and are currently carrying out a new Allotment Strategy.
 The comments from this response have been passed to that Team.
 202.23 RM Bedworth & District Horticultural Council Warwickshire Interim Health Inequalities Strategy 2013 - 2015 7.5 7.5 Warwickshire Interim Health Inequalities Strategy 2013 - 2015 was adopted in May 2013 and sets out a 'Life course' approach to health which includes mobilising communities and working closely in partnership with all agencies involved in addressing health inequalities.
 It outlines aspirations for changing the social determinants of health and whilst it will be implemented countywide Nuneaton & Bedworth Borough Council will be working to identify their unique contribution to this locally.
-7.5 Nuneaton & Bedworth will be working to identify their unique contribution to this locally.
-What is this unique contribution ?
+7.5 Nuneaton & Bedworth will be working to identify their unique contribution?
 Comments noted.
 202.24 RM Bedworth & District Horticultural Council The First Joint Strategic Needs Assessment (JSNA) 7.6 7.6 The First Joint Strategic Needs Assessment (JSNA) was published in 2008 and informs all strategic planning by all agencies in the future.
 It has been refreshed annually, with a mini JSNA produced specifically focusing on issues for Nuneaton and Bedworth.
 It is this that has guided the outcomes of an internal Elected Member Working Group action plan within Nuneaton and Bedworth Borough Council.
 7.6 Yet another one which has achieved nothing.
 The next JSNA did not take place until 2019 and allotments were not on the agenda.
 Comments noted.